dcaune/school-transport-application-form-tool/doc/README.md

                         the language of the registration form -c FILE, --google-credentials FILE
-                        absolute path and name of the Google credentials file -i ID, --input-google-spreadsheet_id ID
+                        absolute path and name of the Google credentials file -i ID, --input-google-spreadsheet-id ID
-                        specify the identification of the Google spreadsheet containing the responses to the registration forms -o ID, --output-google-spreadsheet_id ID
+                        specify the identification of the Google spreadsheet containing the responses to the registration forms -o ID, --output-google-spreadsheet-id ID
                         specify the identification of the Google spreadsheet to populate children and parents from the registration forms
   --smtp-hostname SMTP_HOSTNAME
-                        specify the host name of the machine on which the SMTP server is running.
+                        specify the host name of the machine on which the SMTP server is running --smtp-username SMTP_USERNAME
-  --smtp-username SMTP_USERNAME
-                        Specify the username/email address to connect to the SMTP server.
+                        specify the username/email address to connect to the SMPT server
   --smtp-port SMTP_PORT
-                        specify the TCP port or the local Unix-domain socket file extension on which the SMTP server is listening for connections.
+                        specify the TCP port or the local Unix-domain socket file extension on which the SMTP server is listening for connections --email-template-path EMAIL_TEMPLATE_PATH
-  --email-template-path EMAIL_TEMPLATE_PATH
-                        specify the absolute path name of the localized HTML e-mail templates.
+                        specify the absolute path name of the localized HTML e-mail templates
+  --loop                require the script to loop for ever until the user
+                        terminates it with Ctrl-C
 ```

 ### Saisie des Informations pour envoyer les Courriels aux Parents